tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-Add some new code to the bottom of your existing sketch -- namely: two new variables representing values `a` and `b`; a yellow stroke; and a new `quad()` that integrates the matrix calculations within its arguments:
+Append the following code -- namely: two new variables representing values `a` and `b` (the distance the shape must move horizontally and vertically); a yellow stroke; and a new `quad()` that integrates the matrix calculations within its arguments:

 {% highlight py %}
 a = 100; b = -80